Category

 Watanabe: We've discussed the changing values, consumption behaviors, and media habits of Generation Z and consumers in general.
 So, how should companies build relationships with these consumers?
 Given the major challenge of population decline, who should companies focus on and how?

 Nagata: It's true, especially the younger generation's population is shrinking.
 We sometimes get asked if companies really need to market to young people.
 However, young people are more adept than other generations at spreading things via social media and creating trends.
 They possess influence that can't be measured by simple numbers alone.
 Maritozzo, for example, was a trend born from young people and spread throughout society.
-That power is something other generations don't have.
+That kind of power is something other generations don't have.

 Watanabe: If companies can match with consumers who support them, they might be able to deepen relationships regardless of age.